DF-21: DF-21/A/C (CSS-5 Mod-1/2/3)

+As director of the National Defense Science and Technology Commission (NDSTC) Zhang Aiping contended that JL-1 weapons must also "go ashore" and be adapted to a solid fuel land-based missile, the DF-21.
+This development effort was delayed when Zhang stepped down from the NDSTC, following Deng Xiaoping's removal from office in early 1976.

 The basic variant DF-21 had a range of 1,770+ km, and a payload of 600 kg consisting of a single 500 kt nuclear warhead, with an estimated circular error probable (CEP) of 300~400 m; this version did not enter operational service.
 The DF-21A was operational by 1996 and has improved accuracy with an estimated CEP of 100~300 m.
 This version is reported to have a similar 1,770+ km range, with a potential extended range of 2150 km.

 Revealed in 2006, the DF-21C is a terminally guided version that has a maximum range believed to be about 1700 km and accuracy estimated to be 50~100m.
 The missile was the first dual-capable version, able to be armed with either a nuclear or conventional warhead.
 In 2010, the DF-21C was being deployed in central Western China.